Banana Peanut Butter Breakfast Smoothie with a Delicious Hint of Nutmeg

 Making Your Breakfast Smoothie

 You will need a blender to make your smoothie.
-Any blender will do, including a handheld blender, but if you have a high-speed blender or Nutribullet, your smoothie will have a smoother, creamy texture.
+Any blender will do, including a handheld blender, but if you have a high-speed blender or Nutribullet, your smoothie will have a smoother, creamier texture.

 Simply add all the ingredients except the nutmeg and then blend until smooth.
 Pour into a glass and sprinkle with nutmeg if using (or you can blend it in with the smoothie).